-Explore handbuilding techniques which can be developed further to create pieces suitable for Obvara firings.
+Explore hand building techniques which can be developed further to create pieces suitable for Obvara firings (please see details below).
 Covering a range of different approaches to making which incorporate texture into the making process as well as being applied to the surface after the piece is built.

-Learn a range of handbuilding techniques, including Kurinuki, to create pots which have a textured surface.
+We will learn a range of handbuilding techniques, including Kurinuki (a Japanese term relating to a particular hand-forming process), to create pots which have a textured surface.
 Textured surfaces are especially interesting as they are enhanced by the effects of the Obvara firing.

-Tea and cake and a delicious organic lunch will be provided
+And of course plenty of tea and cake and a delicious organic vegetarian lunch both days

 This workshop is also available as a three day workshop to include an Obvara Firing Day.
 Please use the link below for more details...